A Comprehensive Guide to Secure Shredding for Business & Personal Documents

 You can have your records shredded on-site, at your office, using our mobile shred plant, OR you can schedule to have your records picked up and transported back to our shred plant for processing.
 Regardless of which option you choose, your processes are NAID AAA Certified and come with a certificate of destruction for your records.

 [Please note: This article is not intended as legal advice.
-Should you need legal advice regarding document retention and secure shredding polices, please seek the appropriate legal counsel.]
+Should you need legal advice regarding document retention and secure shredding policies, please seek the appropriate legal counsel.]